Rhubarb (1951 film): Production

 Lubin pitched the project to Universal, who made Francis but they passed.
 So too did several other studios.
 In August 1950 Lubin sold the project to Paramount.
 In September the film was assigned to a production unit at Paramount run by William Perlberg and George Seaton.
 The following month Ray Milland signed to star.

+Lubin says the last half of the film was completely written by George Seaton although Seaton did not take credit.

 A nationwide talent search was held to discover a cat to play the title role.
 It went to Moody, who belonged to Agnes Murray of Sherman Oaks.
 Moody had twenty three different stand ins.

 Filming took place in March 1951.
 Fourteen different cats portrayed Rhubarb at different points in the film.
 Each cat was trained to do a different trick.
 Three of the most similar looking cats appeared in the courtroom scene where Polly Sickles has to choose which one is the real Rhubarb.

 Lubin recalled that on the first day of filming the cat who played Rhubarb "deliberately bit me in the leg.
 I was quick enough to retaliate with a quick kick that sent me spinning.
 Fortunately the Humane Association representative was not looking.
 From then on the cat and I had a good actor-director relationship.
 He was cruel and nasty to everyone on set but he respected me and kept his distance."

 The film prompted Smith to write a sequel.

 Strother Martin and Leonard Nimoy have uncredited roles in this film.